Jamie-H-B/2DT-project/progress_info/screenshot_info.md

 JumpingAnimWorking.png - 10/9/22 Jamie added a screenshot of the jumping animation working properly.
 DeathAnimationWorking - 10/9/22 Jamie added a screenshot of the death animation working properly. thanks to ahmed.

-Homelessmanpreview.png - 12/9/22 Kylen added a screenshot of the pick-up item (souls)
+Homelessmanpreview.png - 12/9/22 Kylen added a screenshot of the pick-up item (souls).
+SaveSystemFlowChart.png - 12/9/22 jamie added a screenshot of the flow chart that shows how the save system works.
+SoundEffectVoting.png - 12/9/22 Jamie added a screenshot of the sound effect voting system.
+SoundtrackVoting.png - 12/9/22 Jamie added a screenshot of the soundtrack voting System.
+TestLevelV3.png - 12/9/22 jamie added a screenshot of the New Test Level - now has a placeholder for the item pickup (should be an animation but ahmed did not it yesterday).
+LevelDesign.png - 12/9/22 Jamie added a screenshot of the LevelDesign section of the miro. it's super close to being done.
+MenuDesign.png - 12/9/22 Jamie added a screenshot of the MenuDesign section, which is also about to be done.